2018 Kia Sorento V6

 Look inside and you are greeted with an interior that’s spacious, but one that doesn’t break the mould design-wise.

 The plastics used are fine, but you can see that Kia has tried to make it feel more premium than it looks.
 The fake stitching across the dash, for example, is meant to imitate a leather trim, but it would have been more convincing leaving it as a plastic dashtop.

 Some of the surfaces could be a little less glossy, and the all-black colouring does get a little much.
 Thankfully, the glasshouse does let in a lot of light, so it never feels too cramped.

-The seats are covered in an easy-clean fabric, and they have excellent padding and good shaping, so they aren’t too flat.
+The seats are covered in an easy-clean fabric, and they have excellent padding and good bolstering, too.

 The second row has heaps of headroom and legroom, and even more space can be availed if the bench (which splits 60/40) is slid backward.

 What’s the 3rd row like in a Kia Sorento?